A colored sl(N)-homology for links in S^3: Graded Matrix Factorizations

 By Lemma \ref{pregrade-hom}, it also admits a quantum pregrading induced by the quantum gradings of homogeneous elements.
 Moreover, $\Hom_R(M,M')$ has a differential map $d$ given by

 Note that $d$ is homogeneous of degree $N+1$ and satisfies that

 Following \cite{KR1}, we write $M_\bullet = \Hom_R(M,R)$.

-In general, $\Hom_R(M,M')$ is not a graded matrix factorization since $\Hom_R(M,M')$ might not be a free module and the quantum pregrading might not be a grading.
+In general, $\Hom_R(M,M')$ is not a graded matrix factorization since $\Hom_R(M,M')$ is not necessarily a free $R$-module and its quantum pregrading is not necessarily a grading.
 But we have the following easy lemma.

 \begin{lemma} Let $M$ and $M'$ be as above.
 Assume that $M$ is finitely generated over $R$.
 Then $\Hom_R(M,M')$ is a graded matrix factorization over $R$ of potential $w'-w$.
 In particular, $M_\bullet = \Hom_R(M,R)$ is a graded matrix factorization over $R$ of potential $-w$. \end{lemma} \begin{proof} Since $M$ is finitely generated, we know that $\Hom_R(M,M')$ is a free $R$-module and, by Lemma \ref{pregrade-hom}, the quantum pregrading is a grading. \end{proof}